OnChainSurvivor/OnChainSurvivor/README.md

     A --> B --> C
 ```

-### 🥇 Phase 1 🥇: Daily Challenges, by players for players!
+###  Phase 1 : Daily Challenges, by players for players!

-This  system allows users to add their challenges to the Challenge queue.
-The system is a queue, with each user placing their challenges aiming for the top positions on the leaderboard.
-The structure is dynamic and ONLY the number one in the queue becomes the main challenger for the next day!.

-**Setting Challenges**: Users submit challenges into the global queue.
-The challenge values determine the ranking, where the highest one of the day secures the first position and the game state, while the second-highest becomes the next in line, and so on until all ranks are fille,  ensuring opportunities for all participants.
+In this phase, players directly influence the daily game experience by submitting challenges to a centralized, blockchain-managed queue.
+Each submission is recorded transparently, and challenges are ranked by the Ether amount attached to them.
+Only the top-ranked challenge becomes the active game prompt for a fixed period measured in blockchain blocks, ensuring a competitive and fair environment.

+**Challenge Submission**:
+Players submit challenges to modify the game.
+Each challenge is added to a centralized queue maintained on the blockchain.

+**Ranking Process**:
+The challenges are then ranked based on the amount of Ether submitted, forming a daily ranked list.

+The top-ranked (first place) challenge is selected to define the game state for a predetermined number of blocks.
+Once a challenge is selected, it is recorded in the system, and all other challengers move up in rank, creating ongoing opportunities for new challenges to be submitted and ranked.

 **Daily Rank up**: Every n Blocks, the top-ranked challenge in the queue becomes the game state for the set period of time, making room for the second-highest to claim the number one spot.
 All other positions advance one spot too!

-**Adding**: If the previous day's top-ranked in the Challenge Queue wants to secure the first rank again, they must re add with a higher amount to reclaim their position and set the game Challenge for consecutive days.

-This system ensures fairness by regularly refreshing the queue, preventing any one user from monopolizing the top position.
+This system ensures fairness and continuous engagement by refreshing the challenge queue regularly and offering all players a chance to shape the game.

-### Phase 2: Multiple games, all using the same Challenge Queue!
+## Phase 2: Shared Challenge Queue Across Multiple Games

-As additional game "templates"  or models are developed and integrated into the main client, they will all operate on the same underlying smart contract for the challenge queue.
-This means setting a challenge for one game will simultaneously apply to multiple games!
-I figured it would be a very fun experience to set a challenge for my favorite game, and see what kind of challenge gets generated across different other games.
-However, specific design constraints must be maintained to ensure the games remain coherent with one another trought the challenges.

-### Phase 3: User generated real time experiences, from locally run neural networks.

-Currently, GenAI videos rendered on top of completed games offer a glimpse into the future of gaming and the styles of challenges in the game is done using typical computer graphics technologies, like custom shaders and materials. for Onchain survivor, Challengers will be able to choose an style and the general gameplay, then using fast style transfer technology, it will adapt it into the main gameplay loop by re-rendering each frame in real time as it is being executed, allowing Challengers to "modify" the game as they desire using these technologies, and have all the others survivors enjoy it too at the same time.
-Onchain Survivor plans to eventually (Realistically a couple of years)  implement whatever open-source, real-time technology becomes the most qualified for this job to enable this experience.
+Additional game templates will share the same smart contract-managed challenge queue.
+A challenge submitted for one game will automatically apply to all, creating a unified experience—while design constraints ensure that each game remains coherent.

+## Phase 3: Real-Time, Locally Driven AI Experiences
+Future updates will allow players to modify game visuals and gameplay in real time.
+Using advanced style transfer techniques, the game will render each frame live according to player-selected styles.
+This builds on current demonstrations like GenAI-rendered videos, with plans to adopt leading open-source real-time technologies as they mature.

-## Art Style 🎨 & Sound Design 🎵
+## Art & Sound

-Any kind of submissions are welcomed as long as they are coherent!, theres no predefined art and musical style being planned in the long term, so even if current version is being made in 3D with basic music, with the usage of neural style transfer for rendering in real time and AI generatic music in the future will allow for different styles to be applied.
+Art and music submissions are welcome without strict style guidelines.
+While the current version uses basic 3D graphics and simple music, future iterations will integrate neural style transfer and AI-generated music to offer diverse, evolving artistic experiences

-##  📚  Interaction Models 🕹️
+## Interaction Models

-As frictionless and simple as possible, No wallet required to play, the game's first priority is FUN.
-If the game is not fun then it will not be sustainable!

 ```mermaid
 graph TD